 The Department of Agriculture Environment and Rural Affairs (DAERA) are currently undertaking a review of AFBI, as part of the normal periodic review of all public bodies.

-The review is examining the role of AFBI, opportunities for AFBI to deliver its role more effectively and efficiently, and is also seeking to identify any new areas of science and technology in which AFBI should play a leading role in the future.
-The review will also examine whether governance arrangements for the organisation meet recognised principles of good corporate governance.
-A key aspect of the review involves consultation with industry stakeholders on how AFBI can best meet the science and technology needs of the Northern Ireland and global agri-food industry both currently and in the future.
+The review examined the role of AFBI, opportunities for AFBI to deliver its role more effectively and efficiently, and is also identified any new areas of science and technology in which AFBI should play a leading role in the future.
+The review examined whether governance arrangements for the organisation meet recognised principles of good corporate governance.
+A key aspect of the review involved consultation with industry stakeholders on how AFBI can best meet the science and technology needs of the Northern Ireland and global agri-food industry both currently and in the future.

 AFBI’s Mission and Vision

 The Agri-Food and Biosciences Institute (AFBI) is one of Northern Ireland’s largest science and technology organisations, providing technical and scientific support for both the local and global agri-food and biosciences sectors.
 In line with its Vision of ‘Advancing the Local and Global Agri-Food and Biosciences Sectors through Scientific Excellence’, AFBI undertakes a broad portfolio of scientific research, surveillance, and analytical and diagnostic testing for a range of local, national and international customers in order to provide scientific solutions to the global challenges of climate change, food security, disease control and environmental protection.
 Since its formation in 2006, AFBI has significantly increased its external funding, with 40% of AFBI revenue currently derived from a wide range of external funding bodies, including commercial companies.